jakekohl/portfolio/README.md

 ## Frontend

-The Frontend is a JavaScript based project (VueJS) that also contains Cypress (and eventually Playwright) Testing
+The Frontend is a JavaScript based project (VueJS) that also contains Cypress and Playwright Testing

 ## Getting Started